Amazon Brings Jobs With New Robbinsville Facility

 Illustrations by Jorge Naranjo

 In July Amazon.com opened the doors to its new warehouse and fulfillment center in Robbinsville, bringing hundreds of jobs to Mercer County and millions to state and local coffers.
+These fulfillment centers are integral for businesses to get their products out there to their customers.
+If you are a new business on Amazon, then what you need to understand about FBA is that it can be incredibly beneficial during the holiday seasons for your business to thrive.

 Amazon is a Fortune 500 company based in Seattle, Washington, offering an online marketplace where customers can browse and buy millions of new and used items, including books, movies, electronics, toys, clothes, jewelry, sporting goods, home and garden and much more.